forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 * 5553 s2m accessions
   * 3984 in SARS-Cov-2 strains
   * two similar sequences in virome of the spider species Tetragnatha maxillosa
-  * winder moth and bagworm moth
+  * winter moth and bagworm moth
 * G>U mutation in position 31 which is only observed in the pandemic SARS-CoV-2 strains and in no other accessions s2m sequences
 #### Discussion
 * 10 base deletion inside s2m observed during passaging in Vero cell (experiments carried out by a different research group)